Our flag has been getting a lot of attention. From flag waving to burning to being displayed alongside a Progress Pride flag.

 President Reagan, more than any other president (or at least as much as any) galvanized a decaying nationalist spirit and he turned a disenfranchised form of patriotism into something positive.
 He made a lot of Americans feel good again about being an American.

-Even though many of us did not believe in Reagan’s jingoistic interpretation of American exceptionalism and we bristled at the wealth-pandering, class-separation he helped create, it was undeniable that a new conservative-patriotism was sweeping America.
+Even though many of us did not believe in Reagan’s jingoistic interpretation of American exceptionalism and we bristled at the wealth-pandering, class-separation created by it, it was undeniable that a new conservative-patriotism was sweeping America.

 Being a “liberal” was now being labeled less patriotic.

-The neo-cons cornered the market on such brilliant, shorthand messaging to diminish liberalism and to rally the spirit of their base.
+The neo-cons cornered the market on shorthand messaging to diminish liberalism and rally the spirit of their base.
 During the George W Bush administration they found a new cry, again in support of a war, and this one no one could take exception to: “We Support Our Troops.”

 What it meant, initially, was that they supported the military action in Iraq taken by that President, but it soon transcended that limitation as it was folded into the centerpiece of the sentiment; the bravery of the men and women in uniform.
 The flag was part and parcel again with every representation of that statement.